dememax/4del/Sphinx-essentials/index.rst

    ..../docs/index.rst:8: WARNING: image file not readable: IMG_20250505_144207Guillaume-Yocto3layers-v4l2.jpg [image.not_readable]

 Only backslash (\\) escape is working for spaces in file names.

+Note: In literalinclude you don't need to escape spaces, keep them as-is.

 From a note at https://docutils.sourceforge.io/docs/ref/rst/restructuredtext.html#escaping-mechanism